flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 ## Anti-Piracy and Homebrew

-Even though DS cards weren't affected by the [curse of the compact disc](playstation#anti-piracy-region-lock), [Trademark-based tricks](game-boy#anti-piracy) were not longer enough to deter the production of [Flashcarts](game-boy-advance#flashcarts).
+Even though DS cards weren't affected by the [curse of the compact disc](playstation#anti-piracy-region-lock), [Trademark-based tricks](game-boy#anti-piracy) were no longer enough to deter the production of [Flashcarts](game-boy-advance#flashcarts).
 Thus, this time, Nintendo reinforced its traditional security with extra layers to regain control of game distribution.

 ### Security mechanisms